Snorkel Edithburgh Jetty on Yorke Peninsula - changed to Pt Turton Jetty

 - Tuotekoodi: PDXPFQ

-Experiencing Marine Sanctuaries Inc. and Northern and Yorke Landscape Board are excited to give the Yorke Peninsula Community a chance to learn about our amazing coastal and marine environment.
+Experiencing Marine Sanctuaries Inc. and Inspiring SA are excited to give the Yorke Peninsula Community a chance to learn about our amazing coastal and marine environment.

-Proudly supported by Northern and Yorke Landscape Board - this funding and in-kind volunteer support enable EMS to offer these snorkel tours at up to 50% off the RRP price.
+Proudly supported by Inspiring SA - this funding and in-kind volunteer support enable EMS to offer these snorkel tours at up to 50% off the RRP price.

-Change of location due to wind direction and swell - please be aware that EMS will monitor wind and swell at Edithburgh Jetty and if sea conditions are not suitable location of snorkel will be changed to a site protected from wind and swell - if that is not possible we will cancel (refund) or reschedule the event.
+Change of location due to wind direction and swell - please be aware that EMS will monitor wind and swell at Edithburgh Jetty and if sea conditions are not suitable location of snorkel will relocated to Point Turton.
 If possible 12-24 hours notice will be given via text message and email.
-Other suitable snorkel locations (when Edithburgh Jetty blown out by wind) include Moonta Bay, Port Victoria and Point Turton.

 A 2.5 hr drive from Adelaide is Edithburgh Jetty & Tidal Pool, this area is one of the best snorkel sites for beginners to spot the elusive leafy seadragon.
 Part of Lower Yorke Peninsula Marine Park, the jetty lies in shallow waters and is surrounded by rocky reef, algae and seagrass, the preferred habitat of leafy seadragons.
 Explore the colourful pylons, home to decorator crabs, fish, and nudibranchs.
 If lucky, you’ll spot the elusive seadragon, sea horses, sea lions, rays, pyjama squid, and harmless Port Jackson sharks.
 Edithburgh is a day trip from Adelaide, but there is so much to do and see in the area (which includes Lower Yorke Peninsula Marine Park) that an overnight trip is worthwhile.